-- 3. Students will enter the building via the front door. - 4.
+- 1. All students are responsible for following board policies and school rules and regulations during school hours and school functions, including asynchronous class time, as well as while traveling to and from school on the bus. - 2.
+Students who travel on the bus will exit the bus, enter the building and report to homeroom at 7:25 am. - 3.
+Students will enter the building via the front door. - 4.
 Each student has a specific schedule stating where he/she is expected to be each period of the day.
 The only deviation from this schedule is with a pass showing that the student has official permission to go elsewhere. - 5.
 No sales transactions are permitted on school property except those approved by the principal. - 6.
 Objects not contributing to classroom instruction or that cause disruptions in the school building are not permitted.
 These objects include, but are not limited to, the following: cigarette lighters, laser pens, skateboards, noise makers and water pistols. - 7.
 Chewing gum and candy is a privilege left to the discretion of the classroom teacher.
 Students who abuse this privilege are subject to discipline. - 8.
-Students are to conduct themselves as ladies and gentlemen at all times.
-Public displays of affection such as kissing are not appropriate for school. - 9.
-Students may use backpacks for transporting school materials to and from school, but they may not use them during the school day going to and from classes.
-Backpacks must remain in students' lockers after homeroom until dismissal.
-During Tiers 2 & 3, Students may use backpacks for transporting school materials to and from school, as well as use them during the school day going to and from classes. - Students are encouraged not to bring valuables to school.
-Students may not give permission for students to use/touch their personal belongings. - 10.
+Public displays of affection are not appropriate for school. - 9.
+Students may use backpacks for transporting school materials to and from school, as well as during the school day.
+The use of a backpack during the day is a privilege that can be revoked if abused. - 10.
+Students are encouraged not to bring valuables to school.
 If students are not present in school on a particular day, they are not permitted to attend activities after school (i.e., dances, sporting events) that day. (see page 18 for extra-curricular activities) - 11.
 Students are expected to utilize the transportation which is provided to and from school by the District unless the family has arranged for an alternative mode.
 Students staying for after school activities which may involve walking to another facility on campus should do so utilizing sidewalks and crosswalks.